NiKrause/deamo.org/README.md

-# DeAmo.org - Dezentralisierte Argumentationsmodelle
+# DeAmo.org - Dezentralized Argument Models

-DeAmo.org is a powerful web application for analyzing and visualizing argumentation structures using AI.
+DeAmo.org is a serverless, progressive web application for analyzing and visualizing argumentation structures using AI.
 It helps users break down complex arguments into clear, visual representations using Mermaid diagrams.

 ## Features